dhellmann/pymotw/PyMOTW/xml.etree.ElementTree/create.rst

 .. {{{end}}}

-In addition to the extra whitespace for formatting, the :mod:`xml.dom.minidom` pretty-printer also adds an XML version header to the output.
+In addition to the extra whitespace for formatting, the :mod:`xml.dom.minidom` pretty-printer also adds an XML declaration to the output.

 Setting Element Properties